Rryver/Rryver/README.md

 # Hi, I'm Aleksandr! 👋

-I'm Java software developer from Russia, Vologda.
+I'm a Java software developer from Russia, Vologda.
 <br>
 In the past I also worked as a PHP web programmer.
-But now I am developing in the direction of Java development.
+But now I am focused on Java development.

 ## 🛠 Skills